The Female Spectator

 The Female Spectator, published by Eliza Haywood between 1744 and 1746, is generally considered to be the first periodical in English written by women for women.

 Publication

 The Female Spectator was launched anonymously in April 1744 and was published on a monthly basis.
 It eventually ran for 24 numbers, a longer run than most periodicals of the time.
+Eliza Haywood has long been identified as the author, though she never acknowledged her involvement.
+Thomas Gardner was the publisher and printer.

 Audience and reception

 The primary audience for Haywood's journal was women – the newly affluent middle classes, and the upper strata with leisure time and money.
-She wrote that she wanted the periodical to be "as universally read as possible", and a poem by an anonymous male author in The Gentleman's Magazine in December 1944 praising the The Female Spectator suggests that it was indeed read by at least some men.
+She wrote that she wanted the periodical to be "as universally read as possible", and a poem by an anonymous male author in The Gentleman's Magazine in December 1744 praising The Female Spectator suggests that it was indeed read by at least some men.

 Contents

 The Female Spectator is loosely modelled on The Spectator by Joseph Addison and Richard Steele.
 The new publication differs from its inspiration principally in that it speaks exclusively from a female viewpoint.
 To do this it employs four characters: the eponymous "Female Spectator," who shares the benefits of her lifetime experience, and her three assistants, each of whom represents an idealized woman at a different stage of life: Euphrosine, the beautiful unmarried daughter of a wealthy merchant; the happily married and sophisticated Mira; and a "Widow of Quality."